Section 5 Preliminary Requirements

 • Brownian motion: Brownian Motion as the scaling limit of a random walk, martingale and Markov properties, quadratic variation.
 Hitting times.
 Conditional distributions and Brownian bridge.
 Stochastic integral, Ito formula, applications to related processes including Ornstein-Uhlenbeck process and Geometric Brownian motion.

 Each exam is written and graded by a committee of at least three faculty who are most familiar with the content of the exam.
-Typically, the chair of this committee will be one of the instructors of the relevant core course sequence this year.
-This committee will be responsible for specifying the details regarding the exact time and place where the exam will be given, and what materials you may be allowed to consult during the exam.
+Typically, the chair of this committee will be one of the instructors of the relevant core course sequence that year.
+The exam committee will be responsible for specifying the details regarding the exact time and place where the exam will be given as well as issues like what materials you may be allowed to consult during the exam.

 The exam committee will grade all of the exam papers, and then make a recommendation to the entire faculty as to who deserves to pass the exam.
 The results of the exams will be approved by all of the faculty.